maximelafarie/maximelafarie/README.md

-A user interface is like a joke.
-If you have to explain it then it is not that good. 🤡
+A DHCP packet walks into a bar and asks for a beer.
+Bartender says, "here, but I’ll need that back in an hour!" 🤡